reidjs/the-everything-stack/README.md

 # Development
+### Running from docker-compose in parent dir
+`docker-compose up -d`

+### Running individual Dockerfiles
-1. cd into react-next
+cd into react-next
-2. docker build -t reidjs/next-web-app .
+`docker build -t reidjs/next-web-app .`
-3. docker run -p 49161:3000 -d reidjs/next-web-app
+`docker run -p 49161:3000 -d reidjs/next-web-app`

-4. cd into vue-vuex
+cd into vue-vuex
 *note: had to remove fsevents to get this working*
-5. docker build -t reidjs/vue-vuex .
+`docker build -t reidjs/vue-vuex .`
-6. docker run -p 49162:3001 -d reidjs/vue-vuex
+`docker run -p 49162:3001 -d reidjs/vue-vuex`

-TODO: write a docker-compose file to run the dockerifles simultaneously from parent directory.
-Also run on same port or within same container?

 # The Everything Stack
-The Everything Stack is a rube-goldberg-esque static website that runs on as many modern technologies as possible.\ In the spirit of https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition the goal is to perform _simple tasks_ in the most convoluted method possible.
+The Everything Stack is a rube-goldberg-esque static website that runs on as many modern technologies as possible.
+In the spirit of https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition the goal is to perform _simple tasks_ in the most convoluted method possible.
 This is an art project and not intended for serious production uses.

 1. React w/ Next
 https://github.com/react-next-boilerplate/react-next-boilerplate